 - 2.1.
 This policy applies to all staff, Governors and volunteers working for USP College and everyone else working for or on behalf of the college including contractors.
 This policy must be followed and promoted by all staff. - 2.2.
 The college recognises that the welfare of young people and vulnerable adults is paramount.
 The Children Act 2004 states, any individual under the age of 18 years, without exception, has the right to protection from abuse regardless of gender, ethnicity, disability, age, sexuality or beliefs.
 This right to protection extends to the siblings of students that are under 18 years of age. - 2.3.
-It also extends to vulnerable adults defined as a person aged 18 years or over "Who is or may be in need of community care services by reason of disability, age or illness; and is or may be unable to take care or unable to protect him or herself against significant harm or exploitation" and includes 16-24year olds with an Education, Health & Care Plan (EHCP). - 2.4.
-For those that are over 18 but not considered to be vulnerable the college still has a duty of care and will provide support, guidance and advice to those individuals.
+It also extends to vulnerable adults defined as a person aged 18 years or over "Who is or may be in need of community care services by reason of disability, age or illness; and is or may be unable to take care or unable to themselves against significant harm or exploitation" and includes 16-25-year-olds with an Education, Health & Care Plan (EHCP).

-2.5.
-Keeping Children Safe in Education (KCSIE) 2023 provides key information on safeguarding young people and promoting the welfare of all young people in education.
-This policy and associated procedures have been developed in line with the Local Safeguarding Children Partnership Guidelines, Working Together to Safeguard Children (WTTSC) 2018 and KCSIE 2023.
+- 2.4.
+For those that are over 18 but not considered to be vulnerable the college still has a duty of care and will provide support, guidance and advice to those individuals. - 2.5.
+Keeping Children Safe in Education (KCSIE) 2024 provides key information on safeguarding young people and promoting the welfare of all young people in education.
+This policy and associated procedures have been developed in line with the Local Safeguarding Children Partnership Guidelines, Working Together to Safeguard Children (WTTSC) revised 2023 and KCSIE 2024. - 2.6.
+The college is committed to promoting and safeguarding the welfare of young people and staff and ensures it is a priority across all aspects of college.
+The college is committed to providing the best and safest learning environment possible to ensure learners can succeed and both young people and staff feel secure.

-2.6.
-Key changes to KCSIE 2023